Patient education: Treatment of male infertility (Beyond the Basics)

 This technique can be useful in many cases of low sperm count.
 The pregnancy rate with ICSI is approximately 20 to 40 percent per cycle, although the technique is expensive.

 Testicular extraction of sperm — If a man's semen completely lacks sperm or only has very poor quality sperm in the ejaculate (azoospermia), sperm can sometimes be directly removed from the testes.
 This is done in a minor surgery or by using a needle to aspirate semen under local anesthesia.
 If sperm can be found and extracted from the testis, the sperm will be used for ICSI and the fertilization rate of the oocyte is not very different from IVF.
 Thus, men with no sperm in the ejaculate can have a potential of fathering a child using these techniques.

 Risks of ART — Most patients who undergo ART have no major complications.
 There are few to no risks for men, depending upon the procedure used to obtain sperm.
 Men who must undergo a procedure to retrieve sperm have a small risk of bleeding, damage to the testes, and infection.

 Risks of ART for women include infection and damage to blood vessels, reproductive, or surrounding organs.
 Ovarian hyperstimulation syndrome (OHSS) is a potentially life-threatening complication that can occur during the process of IVF.
-(See "Patient information: In vitro fertilization (IVF) (Beyond the Basics)".)
+(See "Patient education: In vitro fertilization (IVF) (Beyond the Basics)".)

 There is some evidence that children of couples who become pregnant after IVF or ICSI have a slightly higher rate of chromosomal or congenital (birth) abnormalities and may have a higher rate of lower birth weight.
 This potential risk should be discussed with an infertility specialist.
 For now, couples can be reassured that these conditions are rare and the absolute risk of having a child with a congenital anomaly is low (the population baseline risk is 2 to 4 percent, which is potentially increased by about one-third with ART).